AllenHW/micrograd-/README.md

 ### Auto Differentiation

-`npgrad` supports auto differentiation.
-All the differentations are implemented natively in Numpy.
+`npgrad` supports auto differentiation for all operations exposed in the API.
+The differentations are implemented natively in Numpy.
 It handles broadcasting the same way as Numpy and PyTorch.

-For example, it does aut-diff for operations like  `advanced indexing`, `einsum`, `matmul`, `max_pool2d`, `avg_pool2d`, and `conv2d`, with all the edge cases supported by Numpy.
 You can check out the implementations in the [npgrad/ops](https://github.com/AllenHW/npgrad/blob/main/npgrad/ops/) folder.

 #### Einsum